lukewelden/Practical_Guide_EKS/README.md

 3. Run the following command to add a route to the secondary CIDR `sudo /usr/local/openvpn_as/scripts/sacli --key "vpn.server.routing.private_network.2" --value "100.64.0.0/16" ConfigPut`
 4. Restart the server with `sudo /usr/local/openvpn_as/scripts/sacli stop` and then `sudo /usr/local/openvpn_as/scripts/sacli start`
 5. Finally remove the SSH security rule attached to the OpenVPN server

+### DNS
+In a typical EKS deployment a load balancer is provisioned to pass traffic onto the worker nodes.
+As part of this implementation an aws generated dns name is assigned to the load balancer.
+However, this creates additional overhead for Kubernetes administrators.
+This is where [External DNS](https://github.com/kubernetes-sigs/external-dns) comes into play.
+It will be installed inside of the Kubernetes cluster to manage DNS for the cluster instead of having to manage DNS externally through Route 53.

+#### Setting up the certificate
+Before we can implement External DNS we need to attach a certificate to the load balancer.
+To do this we deploy the [dns.json](./Infrastructure/cloudformation/dns/dns.json) CloudFormation template to provision a certificate.
+Note, if you already have a hosted zone specify `no` in the `DeployHostedZone` parameter.

+Once the stack is deploying you'll need to validate the certificate that has been created.
+The easiest way to do this is to browse to the Certificate Manager console, click on the newly created certificate, expand the `Domain` section, and click on `Create record in Route53`.
+Once this is done ACM will begin to validate the certificate and the CloudFormation template will complete.

+#### Setting up External DNS
+Now that we have a wildcard SSL certificate for our domain, we can get to work on configuring ExternalDNS and a test nginx service which we can use to confirm that ExternalDNS is working as expected.

+1. Deploy [external-dns.json](./Infrastructure/cloudformation/iam/external-dns.json) as a CloudFormation template and once the IAM Policy is created, attach it to the IAM Role associated with the worker EC2 nodes.
+2. Deploy ExternalDNS via helm charts using [create.sh](./Infrastructure/k8s-tooling/1-external-dns/create.sh)
+3. Run the test nginx service with `kubectl apply -f Infrastructure/k8s-tooling/1-external-dns/02-testing-external-dns.yaml`, remembering to update dns name in [02-testing-external-dns.yaml](./Infrastructure/k8s-tooling/1-external-dns/02-testing-external-dns.yaml)
+4. Test that you can browse to your test DNS domain name via http and https
+5. Once testing has been completed delete the test nginx service with `kubectl delete -f Infrastructure/k8s-tooling/1-external-dns/02-testing-external-dns.yaml`